America’s Quiet Divorce

 Or am I only lovable in pieces?

-It may be a simplistic framing, but it captures something essential about being human: our deep-seated fear of being rejected when we are most vulnerable.
-I have lived it and survived it.
+When a spouse leaves, it captures something essential about being human: our deep-seated fear of being rejected at the moment we are most vulnerable.

 The church provides a spiritual form of marriage.
-Before the altar, in the colored light of the stained-glass windows, believers can remove the veil and finally be fully known in a room of witnesses.
-But if we are rejected, uncared for, or neglected after laying ourselves bare, it leads to a spiritual divorce.
-You went to a place you hoped would be safe, a place where you would be loved and protected, and the opposite happened.
-You were hurt, abused, or mistreated.
-It is the reason why nearly half of American Christians are now unchurched.
+Before the altar, in the colored light of stained-glass windows, believers remove the veil.
+They are finally seen in a room of witnesses.
+But if we are rejected, uncared for, or neglected after stripping ourselves so bare, it might lead to the worst pain imaginable—a spiritual divorce.

 I sat down to talk a bit more about the stigma of divorce in our churches and why it feels like a 'special stamp' of failure.
 You can watch that here